Chevrolet HHR Insurance Rates

 Rates are averaged for all Chevrolet HHR models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find Cheaper Chevrolet HHR Insurance
+How to Shop for the Cheapest Chevrolet HHR Insurance

-- You may be able to save up to $110 per year simply by quoting early and online
+- It is possible to save up to $110 per year simply by quoting early and online

 Rate Tables and Charts